CityofToronto/bdit_tt_request_app/development/readme.md

 * create a `.env` file in `backend/` if you haven't aready.
 The variables you'll need to set are listed above.
 * `pip3 install -r requirements.txt`
 * `flask run`

+ ## Testing

+> The backend has unit tests powered by pytest for most of the non-database non-API related modules and functions.
+The tests are located in backend/app/tests.
+When designing the backend, we followed the single responsibility principle and separated database actions, API interfaces and file actions from logic processing.
+For example, `parse_util.py` includes all the parsing logic for error checking incoming request and parsing request body, as well as parsing database query results into proper response formats.
+This module is thoroughly tested for correctness.
+There are also tests for validating data structures and testing database connections.
+These tests can all be run with command ‘pytest’ in the backend folder.
+During our CI/CD workflow, pytest is also part of the process.
+If any test case fails, CI/CD will terminate with error.